BabylonJS/Documentation/content/setup/frameworkPackages/es6Support.md

 Exactly like in the previous paragraph, you can inject your ammo dependency into Babylon.js.
 Either you can keep as a global script reference thus not including the dependency in your bundle or you could follow the following steps to include ammo as part of your bundled application.

-First, install ammo.js from its github build folder (in order to benefit from an up to date version):
+First, install ammo.js from its Github build folder (in order to benefit from an up to date version):

 ```javascript
 npm install kripken/ammo.js